talmobi/miru/README.md

                                         when miru starts

   -t, --targets <file>                  Add arbitrary target files not linked to a watch process.
-                                        When these files change, they will be assumed as if they have been successfully built and will be emitted to miru-connect.js.
+                                        When these files change, they will send a reload event (or css refresh if they are css files) to all connected clients.

                                         styles ( *.css ) are attempted to refresh if the basename is found on a link tag inside the DOM.
+This makes live editing CSS super fast and smooth.

                                         scripts ( *.js ) and all other files trigger a page reload.